 For example, they will take into account the measurements, condition and general presentation of each room, as well as the building as a whole.
 The valuation will also consider the outdoor elements of the property, including gardens, outbuildings and parking structures (garages, carports etc.) It may be the case that your property has a feature or defect that substantially affects its value, in which case particular attention may be brought to this in the valuation report.

-Your surveyor will then research recent sale prices of comparable property in the local area, and consider how any planning restrictions, upcoming projects or land zoning may affect your home’s total value.
+Your surveyor will then research recent sale prices of comparable property in the local area, and consider how any planning restrictions, upcoming projects or land zoning may affect the total value of your home.

 The majority of buyers will find that they need a property valuation before their lender approves their mortgage application.
 This is carried out on behalf of the bank to ensure that the value of the property matches the amount you are intending to borrow, in the event that they should need to recover outstanding payments.

-You may also choose to have a professional valuation before selling a house, for probate purposes or to calculate the worth of an estate prior to marriage or divorce.
+You may also choose to have a professional valuation before selling a house, for probate purposes or to calculate the worth of an estate in matrimonial proceedings.

 The figures provided by estate agents are not the same as a formal valuation that has conducted by a surveyor or qualified valuer.
 The appraisal given by an estate agent is intended to win your business as a seller, and is too-often calculated with their commission in mind.

-Reputable agents will use their local experience to provide you with an honest figure when it comes to pricing your home, but even still, they are not under the same legal standards as a RICS-approved valuer to provide you with a technically accurate, factually supported quote.
+Reputable agents will use their local experience to provide you with an honest figure when it comes to pricing your home but, even still, they are not obliged to work to the same professional standards as a RICS-approved valuer or to provide you with a technically accurate, factually supported quote.

 Designed by the RICS as a cost effective method of minimising risk the Homebuyer Report is designed to provide buyers with enough information to make a reasoned and informed decision on whether to proceed with their purchase.READ MORE >>